From Goa to Ghatshila, ‘Indian Christmas’ shows the many ways in which Indians celebrate the day

 Mauzo, 78, remembers a time from a few decades ago when “no one cared who was Christian or Hindu or Muslim.”
 He reminds the younger generation that this feeling of brotherhood is our “inheritance and treasure.”
 And since our calendars are crowded with festivals that everyone looks forward to and participates in, shouldn’t we be the ones to show the world how to respect all faiths and live together in peace?

-As Christmas Dyet ay comes round and another year draws to an end, we must remind ourselves what every faith and its celebrations teach us – as Mauzo puts it: “to learn to hold each other, to respect the traditions of unity and amity, and keep intolerance and religious hatred at bay.”
+As Christmas Day comes round and another year draws to an end, we must remind ourselves what every faith and its celebrations teach us – as Mauzo puts it: “to learn to hold each other, to respect the traditions of unity and amity, and keep intolerance and religious hatred at bay.”
 Christmas belongs to every Indian and ’tis the season to renew our promise to each other to live as one.
-Happy Christmas, and a Happy New Year!
+Merry Christmas, and a Happy New Year!

 Indian Christmas: Essays, Memories, Hymns, edited by Jerry Pinto and Madhulika Liddle, Speaking Tiger Books.